 Rhonda Powell has served as the Assistant Manager of the Clemson Light Imaging Facility since July 2012.
 Rhonda earned a Bachelor of Science in Biological Sciences in 2001, and a Master of Science in Microbiology in 2009, both from Clemson University.
 She also holds a secondary education teaching endorsement in Biology from the American Board for the Certification of Teacher Excellence.
 Prior to joining the Clemson Light Imaging Facility, Rhonda worked for more than 10 years in a cell biology research laboratory.

-Sarah's roles at the CLIF include running training sessions on the Olympus LEXT Optical Profiler and Leica Stereoscope, planning events put on by the CLIF, helping out with basic office work, and performing general laboratory maintenance.
+Sarah Howell, our most recent graduate, received a degree in Microbiology during the spring of 2016.
+She is a South Carolina native from Gaffney, South Carolina.
+Sarah joined the team at the CLIF in the spring of 2014 through the Clemson University Professional Internship/Co-Op (UPIC) program.
+Her roles at the CLIF included running training sessions on the Olympus LEXT Optical Profiler and Leica Stereoscope, planning events put on by the CLIF, helping out with basic office work, and performing general laboratory maintenance.
 She has had experience imaging nanoparticles on the Cytoviva and has earned a certificate for completing a course on the basics of confocal microscopy.
-She has recently been involved in teaching other interns her duties as she prepares for graduation and departure from the CLIF.
+Her final task involved teaching other interns her duties as she prepared for graduation.

 Devante graduated from Clemson in Spring 2015 with a Bachelor's degree in Bioengineering.
 He is currently a Ph.D. candidate in the UC Berkeley - UCSF Bioengineering joint Doctoral Program.
 His research is focused on tissue engineering and regenerative medicine.
 Devante joined the facility as a UPIC intern in Spring 2013.
 While an intern in the CLIF, Devante spent the majority of his time imaging aquatic insects for a contract imaging project.
 He also wrote standard operating procedures for the stereoscope and wrote Tumblr blog articles for the CLIF.